 - Management skills

 You only need to mention a few of your core strengths in your interview.
-The ones that you do mention should be aligned with what you think the company is looking for, and which ones you think accurately demonstrate your value.
+The ones you do mention should be aligned with what you think the company is looking for and accurately demonstrate your value as an employee.

 Example Answers to “What Are Your Greatest Strengths?”